-TU Dublin is proud to hold an Athena SWAN Bronze Award in recognition of our commitment to advancing gender equality for women in science, technology, engineering and mathematics (STEM) and for bringing about organisational and cultural change within the Institute.
-Work is ongoing to implement our comprehensive Action Plan to embed equality through all of the Institute's policies and procedures and to drive meaningful change across TU Dublin.
+TU Dublin is proud to hold an Athena Swan Legacy Bronze Award in recognition of our commitment to advancing gender equality for women in science, technology, engineering and mathematics (STEM) and for bringing about organisational and cultural change.

 About Athena SWAN